 Eating habits are changing.
 More food is now eaten some time after its original preparation.
 This means that safe food handling to prevent food poisoning is becoming more important.

-Eating food contaminated with harmful amounts of bacteria, viruses and, less commonly, parasites that our bodies do not tolerate causes food poisoning.
+Eating food contaminated with harmful amounts of bacteria (such as Salmonella), viruses and, less commonly, parasites that our bodies do not tolerate causes food poisoning.

 Common symptoms include:

 How does food become contaminated?

 Bacteria are everywhere — in the air, soil and water.
 Insects and animals (including humans) carry bacteria and will contaminate any surface they touch.

 In the right conditions (moisture and warmth), bacteria multiply, producing large colonies in food within several hours.
 Food affected in this way may still appear wholesome and normal, unlike obviously ‘off’ food that tastes and smells unpleasant.
 Meat, poultry, seafood, eggs, dairy products, prepared salads (including fruit salads) and cooked rice are especially vulnerable.